 Negotiating is a part of everyday life.
 We negotiate in our work, with our friends, and even our family members.
-In this three-day class, participants will learn what negotiation is and how to get the most from their personal and professional negotiations.
+In this two-day class, participants will learn what negotiation is and how to get the most from their personal and professional negotiations.
 Participants will discover their personality style and how to negotiate effectively with other personality styles.

 The course will cover a wide range of topics such as negotiation strategy, game theory, psychological tactics, human emotional states, bargaining which prepares delegates for a variety of situations that require negotiation.

 In the course, you’ll learn about and practice the five steps to a successful negotiation:

 Strategies to approach win: win outcomes where possible.